-5. Please note the following students who will be assigned to your room:
+5. Please note the following s itudents who will be assigne ed to your room:

 1. 4

-2.
+2. 5

-3.
+3. 6.

-ure that we have a fun safe trip.
-This contract is an ind consequences pertaining to overnight trips.
+These rules are set forth to it acknowledgment of the rules •

-I have read, understood and a trip. ccept the rules and consequences for this overnight
+I have read, understood and trip . accept the rules and conse equences for this o overnight

 Student Signature: Date:

 Parent/Guardian Signature: Date:

 Teacher/Advisor Signature: Date:

 Principal Signature: Date: